swaroopb2001/project-work-2/readme.md

 [FOR DEVS ]
-Recondigured backend to run with flask
+Reconfigured backend to run with flask
 install flask,flask-marshmallow, flask_mysqldb, flask_cors using pip3 if needed
 app configured to run on port 5000
 basic database connection code added (to be updated once actual db is made)